With ancient architecture and idyllic natural scenes, Hue brings a pleasant, calm, and quiet feeling to those who visit Vietnam’s former capital.

 About 70 km south of Hue, at the foot of Hai Van pass, Lap An lagoon is a fairylike area.

-When visiting here in the early morning or evening, you will witness a charming and somewhat mysterious scenery with hazy mist and sparkling water.
+When visiting here in the early morning or evening, you will witness charming and somewhat mysterious scenery with hazy mist and sparkling water.

 Especially when the sunset disappears after the majestic Bach Ma mountain range, the sky turns into a vibrant orange-yellow color mixed with the deep blue color of the lagoon’s water, creating an extraordinarily fanciful and vivid painting.